 The abstract is an important part of the proposal, also during panel discussions.
 The majority of panel members may only read the abstract and possibly leaf through the proposals when they are discussed in the panel meetings.
-The abstract should therefore present the essence of your project: scientific challenge, novel approach, objectives, potential impact, unique features of the project.
+The abstract should therefore present the essence of your project, including the scientific challenge, novel approach, objectives, potential impact, and unique features of the project.

-Timely feedback-loops with colleagues
+Timely feedback-loops with scientific sparring partners